gusability/gusability.github.io/_posts/2013-07-08-ladiariaresponsive.md

 <hr />

-I hope the folks of ladiaria understand the importance of moving towards a responsive experience and accept this proposal.
+I hope the folks of ladiaria and other local newspapers understand the importance of moving towards a responsive experience and accept this proposal.